xapi-fr/moodle-profile/events_nav.md

 This Statement is generated from the `\xxx\event\course_module_viewed` Moodle event, where `xxx` is the name of a Moodle module (e.g. `mod_book`, `mod_chat`, `mod_choice`, etc.).

+The `user-role` context extension MAY define the role of the user in the context of the activity (e.g. teacher) when and only when this role defers from a larger context.

 ```json
 {
     "actor": {